-According to Curata, 29% of top marketing professionals repurpose content from the blog.
-The point is, you don’t need to reinvent the wheel.
+According to Curata, 29% of top marketing professionals repurpose content from their blogs.
+The point is, that you don’t need to reinvent the wheel.
 If you already have great content, give it a second life.
 How can you do this?

 Re-work your article into a video to gain more exposure.
 Ahrefs, Neil Patel, Backlinko, Semrush, and others actively use this approach.

 Also, you can reuse your article and turn it into a podcast.
 We, at Adsy, host our podcasts at the Anchor.
 This service has a wide audience.
 Yet it lets creators spread the sharing to Apple or Google Podcasts, etc. (If you are not ready to host a podcast, you can promote your site by placing podcast ads.)

 Another tactic is repurposing your content for LinkedIn or Medium.
 Post the article on your corporate or personal account on Medium to get more reach.
 You can also post articles on LinkedIn but only from your personal page.